sphereio/csv-parser-price/README.md

   --logLevel        Logging level: error, warn, info or verbose.
                                                                [default: "info"]
 ```
-When running with `--outputFile` set, logging information is shown directly otherwise it goes to `csvparserprice.log`.
+When running with `--outputFile` set, logging information is shown directly otherwise it goes to `csvparserprice.log` with the exception of fatal errors.

 ### JS
 ```js